jdiedrichsen/pcm_toolbox/documentation/pcm_toolbox_manual.md

 The output `theta` for each model contains not only the `M.numGparams` model parameters, but also the noise parameters for all the subjects, then (optional) the scale parameters for all the subjects, and (if the runEffect is set to random)  the run-effect parameter for all the subjects.
 The resultant scaling parameter for each subject is additionally stored under `T.scale` in the output structure.
 The fitting of an additional scale parameter can be switched off by providing the optional input argument `pcm_fitModelGroup(...,'fitScale',0)`.
 Often, it speeds up the computation to perform a group fit first, so it can serve as a starting value for the crossvalidated group fit (see below).
 Otherwise the input and output parameters are identical to `pcm_fitModelIndivid`.

 Note that the introduction of the scale parameter introduces a certain amount of parameter redundancy.
 For example, if a model has only one single component and parameter, then the overall scaling is simply `s*theta`.
-One can remove the redundancy by forcing one model parameter to be 1 - in practice this, however, is not necessary.
+To reduce the redundancy a Guassian prior with constant variance around0 is added on the scale parameter.

 ## Fitting to group data sets with cross-validation across participants